HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/collecting_bananas/report.md

 where tau is a tuneable hyperparameter.

+## Exploration

+At each timestep, the agent randomly picks an action with a probability epsilon.
+This encourages going new ways from time to time.
+The agent starts with a high epsilon (i.e. probability of acting randomly) and linearly decreases epsilon (i.e. exploration) at each timestep.

+## Hyperparameters

+For the achieved results described below, the following hyperparameters have been used in config.yml.

+- observation_dim: 37
+- action_dim: 4
+- seed: 42
+- buffer_size: 500000
+- min_buffer_size: 50000
+- layers:
+    - fc1: 32
+    - fc2: 32
+- batch_size: 64
+- epsilon: 1
+- min_epsilon: 0.1
+- epsilon_decay_period: 50000
+- gamma: 0.99
+- learning_rate: 10e-5
+- update_period: 30000
+- tau: 2e-3

 ## Results

-For the given configuration (see collecting_bananas/config.yml), the following training results have been achieved over 3000 episodes.
+For the given configuration, the following training results have been achieved over 3000 episodes.
 <br>
 ![results](images/results.PNG)